protofire/filecoin-CID-checker/README.md

 #### :8080/deals
 Get deals information about all deals from the database.
 #### :8080/deals/:selector
-Get deals by selector: File CID, Miner ID and Deal ID.
+Get deals by selector: Piece CID, Miner ID and Deal ID.

 Both endpoints support pagination.